Clamepending/ZirconTutorial/content/posts/Step6.md

 repeat 3 times for each other motor

 You dont have to put the motor on the mainboard yet!

+(confusing picture - retake with motor not on robot)

 ![soldered motors](/img/steps/omniwheelFinished.jpg)